 NPD1 protects from hearing loss.
 In a reference model of cisplatin-induced hearing loss injection of NPD1 trans-tympanically to allow diffusion from the middle ear to the inner ear prevented increases in hearing threshold caused by cisplatin.
 Studies in an inner ear cell line confirmed NPD1 to prevent ROS formation by inhibiting upregulation of both NOX3 and iNOS, to attenuate the inflammatory response, and reduce apoptotic cell loss.

-Extensive pharmacological studies have confirmed that NPD1 broadly downregulates inflammation, including leukocyte migration, cytokine and chemokine secretion, and activation of Cox-2 and iNOS, without being immunosuppressive.
-Important in the control of the immune response is NPD1 activation of M2 macrophages to promote rapid clearance and restoration of tissue architecture.
-The CNS counterparts, M2 microglia, additionally exert trophic influence on neuron function and survival.
+Extensive pharmacological studies have confirmed that NPD1 broadly downregulates inflammation, including leukocyte migration, cytokine and chemokine secretion, and activation of Cox-2, without being immunosuppressive.
+Important in its control of the immune response NPD1 activates proresolution macrophages and microglia to promote rapid clearance and restoration of tissue architecture, while downregulating macrophage and microglia proinflammatory activity.

-NPD1 protects cells in the affected host tissue from death by modulating levels of the bcl-2 family of proapoptotic proteins leading to reduced levels of Bax and Bad via up-regulation of bcl-2 and bcl-xL.
+NPD1 protects cells in the affected host tissue from death by modulating levels of the bcl-2 family of proapoptotic proteins leading to reduced levels of Bax and Bad via up-regulation of unphosphorylated bcl-2 and bcl-xL.
 NPD1 additionally promotes survival by upregulating the pAkt/mTor pathway, with promotion of tissue repair and neurite outgrowth.
-Survival benefit by NPD1 has been demonstrated in neurons, including motor neurons, and astrocytes exposed to oxidative stress or Abeta42 oligomers, and in cells transfected with ataxin-1 82Q or huntingtin.
+Survival benefit by NPD1 has been demonstrated in neurons, including motor neurons, retina pigment epithelium, retinal cones, and inner ear cells exposed to different oxidative stresses and drugs, and in cells transfected with TDP-43, ataxin-1 82Q, or huntingtin 72Q.